WandaVision: Sitcom influences

 The fictional sitcom features fake commercials that are "slightly nefarious", which Feige said were "part of the truths of the show beginning to leak out".
 He felt that new viewers would see these as strange versions of commercials from the different sitcom eras, while those well versed in the MCU would be able to see connections to past events.
-Several commentators believed the commercials were analogies for traumatic events in Maximoff's life, which Schaeffer later acknowledged.
-Shakman said the commercials were a thematic addition that presented Maximoff's history while being open to interpretation, and Schaeffer said they were tied to both Maximoff's subconscious and the wider MCU in an open-ended way.
+Several commentators believed the commercials were analogies for traumatic events in Wanda's life, which Schaeffer later acknowledged.
+Shakman said the commercials were a thematic addition that presented Wanda's history while being open to interpretation, and Schaeffer said they were tied to both Wanda's subconscious and the wider MCU in an open-ended way.
 She added that they gave the series a structure and rhythm that was "part of the fabric of the sitcom aesthetic".
 An early version of the commercials had "more of an agenda and a function in the plot", with multiple commercials per episode also considered.
-When Doctor Strange was planned to appear in the series, the commercials would have been his attempts to reach Maximoff through the sitcom reality.
+When Doctor Strange was planned to appear in the series, the commercials would have been his attempts to reach Wanda through the sitcom reality.
 He would have appeared in the Nexus pharmaceutical commercial in a "blink-and-you-miss-it cameo" as the pharmacist, before his full appearance in the finale.